kubevela/kubevela/docs/en/helm/known-issues.md

 Traits work on Helm schematic workload in the same way as CUE based workload.
 The changes on traits will effect the main workload finally.
-Users should pay attention that, pods belonging to the workload may restart because of various possible changes applied to the workload, that will result in service down.
+Users should pay attention that, pods belonging to the workload may restart twice on upgrade, one is by the helm upgrade, and the other one is because of various possible changes applied to the workload, that will result in service down.